zarbin/Case_Study_Project_i2i/README.md

 	I am not aware of any direct competitors working on a similar project.
 ConsenSys as a company has positioned itself as a thought leader and major consulting firm of blockchain technology and has grown substantially to over 1000+ Employees and a valuation of $1 billion. https://www.coindesk.com/consensys-is-seeking-200-million-in-new-funding-report

-    Performance of the i2i project has been strong as the 6 month pilot period was successful and the project has support from the Central Bank of the Philippines.
+    Performance of the i2i project has been strong as the 6 month pilot period was successful and the project has support now from the Central Bank of the Philippines.

 <a name="recommendations"></a>